 Maternity shapewear is not a new concept, but it is still a very much contended one.
 Is it safe to wear during pregnancy?
 And if so, is there a better time during your pregnancy than another?
-There is a lot of discussion surrounding this topic, so we wanted to take a closer look into pregnancy and shapewear: what’s safe and what’s not.
+There is a lot of discussion surrounding this topic, so Cover Girl Shapewear wanted to take a closer look at both pregnancy and shapewear.
+What’s safe and what’s not.

 Maternity shapewear has been around for years, and for a good reason, too.
 It is meant to give pregnant women a boost in confidence while not harming the baby.
 When a woman is pregnant, it’s nice to have a little assistance in supporting the extra weight, while cutting down on any jiggle.
 There are several special forms of shapewear for pregnant women specifically designed to provide a non-binding waistband and under belly support in all the right places.
 These allow maximum comfort while keeping the baby safe at the same time.